 Ben Kennedy Makes NASCAR Camping World Truck Series Debut at Bristol

-“I can’t thank my team enough and everyone at Turner Scott Motorsports who supported us,” said Kennedy.
-“I learned a lot tonight at Bristol [Motor Speedway], which was my main goal.
+"I can't thank my team enough and everyone at Turner Scott Motorsports who supported us," said Kennedy.
+"I also have to thank my sponsors, ModSpace and Fresh from Florida for being on the truck and coming to the race to support me.
+It meant so much to me to have them at my first truck race.
+I learned a lot tonight at Bristol [Motor Speedway], which was my main goal.
 I was able to run consistent lap times and avoided all of the spins on the track, so overall I would consider it a successful race.
-I can’t wait to get back in the truck in a few weeks at Iowa [Speedway].
-I’ve run there a few times in the K&N Pro Series East, so I’m excited to get back there and get more seat time in the truck.”
+I can't wait to get back in the truck in a few weeks at Iowa [Speedway].
+I've run there a few times in the K&N Pro Series East, so I'm excited to get back there and get more seat time in the truck."

 Hi-Rev Racing PR